Tommy McNamara

-Thomas Liam McNamara (born February 6, 1991) is an American professional soccer player who plays as a midfielder for Las Vegas Lights in the USL Championship.
+Thomas Liam McNamara (born February 6, 1991) is an American professional soccer player who plays as a midfielder for Brooklyn FC in the USL Championship and is the captain.

 Career

 Early career

 Thomas McNamara was born in West Nyack, NY.
 McNamara played high school soccer at Don Bosco Prep in Ramsey, NJ, and played club soccer for FC Westchester.
 McNamara played college soccer at Brown University for four years before spending a fifth year playing college soccer for Clemson University in 2013.
 He was a First Team All-Ivy selection as a senior and finished his career at Brown with 12 goals and 10 assists.
 He scored seven goals while recording eight assists in his final season of college soccer at Clemson.
 He is only the second Clemson soccer player to be named an All-American both on and off the field in the same season.
 In 2013, he was named Second Team All-American by the NSCAA and a First Team Academic All-American.
 McNamara is the first Clemson soccer player selected to the Capital One Academic First Team since 1987 when Jamey Rootes was selected.
-Rootes is currently the President of the NFL's Houston Texans.He also played in the USL PDL with the Jersey Express in 2013.
+Rootes was the President of the NFL's Houston Texans.
+McNamara also played in the USL PDL with the Jersey Express in 2013.